 Our special train originates from the popular east coast seaside resort of Scarborough and will be steam hauled by the world famous Flying Scotsman to London.

-We will make or way through Malton to York where we pick up further passengers, before continuing along the East Coast Main Line towards Doncaster and then via Lincoln before we arrive in London King’s Cross.
+We will make our way through Malton to York where we pick up further passengers, before continuing southwards along the East Coast Main Line towards Doncaster and then via Lincoln before we arrive in Ealing Broadway.
 We return to Scarborough via our outward route, but with more modern diesel traction.
-The route will be a contrast of fast running and more leisurely rural scenic lines, giving ample opportunity for Flying Scotsman to display its power.

 Leaving Scarborough, we make our way via Seamer and Malton to the historic city of York with its Minster dominating the area.
 York also hosts the National Railway Museum, the home of Flying Scotsman.
 We head southwards away from York and make our way at maximum speed to Doncaster, the location of the Great Northern (later LNER) locomotive works that built Flying Scotsman in 1923.